This information will teach you how to give an injection (shot) of glucagon to treat very low blood sugar in an emergency.

 - Insert the needle into the rubber stopper on the top of the vial.

-- Without removing the needle from the vial, gently shake or roll to mix it.
-Do this until all the powder is is completely dissolved.
-(Figure 4)
+- Without removing the needle from the vial, gently shake or roll the vial to mix it.
+The easiest way to do this is to hold the vial and syringe in one hand, with the vial on top and the syringe on bottom (see Figure 4).
+Mix until all the powder is completely dissolved.
+The solution should be clear and colorless.

 - Draw up the glucagon into the syringe.
 To do this, hold the vial and syringe so that the vial remains on top and the tip of the syringe is towards the bottom of the vial (see Figure 5).
 Pull the plunger of the syringe back to draw the Glucagon into the syringe.
 Be sure to draw all of the medication in the vial into the syringe.